SMART: Science Maths and Real Technology

 SMART are preparing to launch an after-school STEM Club in late 2021, designed for children in years 3-6 (aged 8-12).
 For more information, please click here.

 SMART science shows use demonstrations, experiments, drama, and multi-media to explore STEM concepts, and spark aspirations for future careers.

 Science shows are usually 50 minutes in duration.
 Timing and content can be tailored to suit event requirements and learning needs.

 SMART hands-on STEM workshops offer enjoyable, inquiry-based learning experiences in science, engineering, coding, and robotics.

 Workshops can be delivered as stand alone sessions (1 - 2 hours duration), be packaged into full-day events, or delivered as a multi-week lesson series.

 SMART offer professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.

-Teacher workshops can be delivered as an after-school 2.5 hour workshop, packaged into a full-day, or be tailored into a multi-session series.
+Teacher workshops can be delivered as an after-school 1-2.5 hour workshop, be packaged into a full-day session, or be tailored into a multi-part series.

 SMART and COVID-19